-Majority of minors engage in sexting, unaware of harsh legal consequencesJune 18th, 2014 in Health /
+Majority of minors engage in sexting, unaware of harsh legal consequencesJune 18, 2014 in Medicine & Health / Health

 Sexting among youth is more prevalent than previously thought, according to a new study from Drexel University that was based on a survey of undergraduate students at a large northeastern university.
 More than 50 percent of those surveyed reported that they had exchanged sexually explicit text messages, with or without photographic images, as minors.